 Join a guided tour of Palazzo Vecchio

-Guided tours are an excellent way of discovering the history of Palazzo Vecchio and appreciating the art within it.
-I usually prefer buying tours on third party booking sites, because they give a chance of reading reviews from other people who have already taken the tour, and have a more flexible cancellation policy.
+I usually prefer buying tours on third-party booking sites, because these sites give me a chance of reading reviews from other people who have already taken the tour, and have a more flexible cancellation policy.

 Palazzo Vecchio Museum Guided Tour – this tour lasts two full hours and it is the best reviewed among those on sale on GetYourGuide.

 Palazzo Vecchio Guided Tour – one of the best sellers on GetYourGuide, it’s highly reviewed.
+The tour lasts 1.5 hours.

 Get the Firenzecard

-Another option you can try to get access to Palazzo Vecchio is the Firenzecard.
+Another option you can try to access to Palazzo Vecchio is the Firenzecard.
 This official museum pass gives you access to an incredible number of attractions in Florence, and that includes Palazzo Vecchio.

-The card costs €85 and you have 72 full hours to make the most of it from the moment you start using it (ie from the moment you visit the first museum).
-It is a fantastic money saver if you intend to visit many museums while in town, but keep in mind you’ll have to make reservations for the time slots for the single museums separately, and that is definitely a cumbersome task.
+It is a fantastic money saver if you intend to visit many museums in Florence, but keep in mind you’ll have to make reservations for the time slots for the single museums separately, and that is definitely a cumbersome task.

-The Firenze card is sold online on the official website or you can also buy it at one of the many kiosks scattered around Florence.
+The Firenzecard is sold online on the official website or you can also buy it at one of the many kiosks scattered around Florence.
 If you get the online version, you can upload it on your phone or print the voucher you will receive via email.

-Buy your Palazzo Vecchio tickets on-site
+Buy your Palazzo Vecchio tickets in person

-You may also find that there aren’t any available tickets for the next time slots, meaning your wait time will be even longer to enter.
 The only upside to this approach is that the presale booking fee will not be included in the final price upfront, but standing in line for a long time doesn’t seem worth it for the sake of €1.

-Palazzo Vecchio tickets
+Palazzo Vecchio tickets price

 Modifications to the reservations and refunds

-Palazzo Vecchio tickets bought on the official website can’t be modified or cancelled, and should you do so you won’t receive a refund.
-For a more flexible cancellation policy (usually up to 24 hours before you visit) you may want to get tickets or join a guided tour bought on a third party booking site.
+For a more flexible cancellation policy (usually up to 24 hours before you visit) you may want to get tickets with a video-guide or join a guided tour bought on a third party booking site.

 Free visits